The overall vacancy rate in the San Antonio office market was up 10 basis points quarter-over-quarter, and up 90 basis points year-over-year.

 The Federal Reserve Bank of Dallas reported that San Antonio’s metro unemployment rate increased sharply in November to a six-month high of 7.8%, which is below the 8.1% for the state but above the 6.7% for the nation.
 Net new payrolls in San Antonio increased an annualized 2.5% (6,160 jobs) in the three months ending in November, with mostly positive but weakening growth across sectors.
 While job gains have been broad based since May, they have not been large enough to offset the losses in March and April.
 Local consumer spending improved in mid- November and early December, and the number of small businesses open increased briefly around the Thanksgiving holiday.

-The CBD has 3.2 million sq. ft. of Class A inventory tracked in 15 buildings with 443,000 sq. ft. of vacant space as of end of year 2020.
-Class A vacancy in the suburban office market was at 12.2%, while overall vacancy in the CBD registered at 8.5%.
-There is approximately 9.5 million sq. ft. of medical office space in the San Antonio area, representing 15% of the 63 million sq. ft. of total office inventory.
-The overall vacancy rate for medical office space is 16.7%, up from 16.4% in the prior period.
+CBD CLASS A VACANCY AT 13.8% The CBD has 3.1 million sq. ft. of Class A inventory tracked in 14 buildings with 434,000 sq. ft. of vacant space as of Q1 2021.
+Class A vacancy in the suburban office market was at 12.9%, while overall vacancy in the CBD registered at 10.1%.
+There is approximately 9.6 million sq. ft. of medical office space in the San Antonio area, representing 15% of the 63 million sq. ft. of total office inventory.
+The overall vacancy rate for medical office space is 16.5%, comparable to 16.4% in the prior period.

-The San Antonio overall full-service average rates are at $23.64 per sq. ft., an increase of $0.55 year-over- year from $23.09 per sq. ft.
-Asking rates for Class A space are averaging $28.17 and Class B are averaging $21.54 per sq. ft.
-Rent growth has varied across San Antonio’s submarkets.
-Many submarkets saw asking rates increase or remain the same, while some saw decreases.
+AVERAGE ASKING RENTS The San Antonio overall full-service average rates are at $23.59 per sq. ft., an increase of $0.35 year-over-year from $23.24 per sq. ft.
+Asking rates for Class A space are averaging $27.91 and Class B are averaging $21.54 per sq. ft.
 Increases are due in part to the new supply added to the market.
-Office tenants may have more leverage with regards to negotiating rental rates, terms, tenant improvements and concessions than they have had in the past.
-However, since the market was healthily prior to the current situation, the relative impact to occupancies and rents in the future is uncertain.
+Since the market was healthily prior to the current situation, the relative impact to occupancies and rents in the future is uncertain.

 Director of Research